Skip to main content

 States Assembly

-Following the decision of the States Assembly last week regarding the re-instatement of Senators, there are several steps which will now be undertaken to allow the proposition to be enacted in time for the 2026 Election.
+Following the recent decision of the States Assembly regarding the re-instatement of Senators, there are several steps which will now be undertaken to allow the proposition to be enacted in time for the 2026 Election.

 The Law to re-instate Senators will be written by the Legislative Drafting Office.
 Once completed, the Law will be brought before the States Assembly, by the Privileges and Procedures Committee, for debate and final approval.
 Members will be entitled to bring amendments to the Law, also for debate by the Assembly.